carla-simulator/carla/Docs/python_api.md

 ---

 ## command.DestroyActor<a name="command.DestroyActor"></a> <sub><sup>_class_</sup></sub>
+Tell the simulator to destroy this Actor, and return whether the actor was successfully destroyed.
+It has no effect if the Actor was already successfully destroyed.

 <h3>Instance Variables</h3>
 - <a name="command.DestroyActor.actor_id"></a>**<font color="#f8805a">actor_id</font>** (_int_)
+Actor affected by the command.

 <h3>Methods</h3>
 - <a name="command.DestroyActor.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**actor**</font>)